david8862/rnnoise_16k/training_new/README.md

 ```
 # cd ..
+# mkdir build && cd build
 # cmake [-DCMAKE_TOOLCHAIN_FILE=<cross-compile toolchain file>] ..
 # make && make install
 ```

-The built rnnoise & rnnvad sample could be found at `src/rnn_data.c`, which can be used for inference with .wav audio:
+The built rnnoise & rnnvad sample could be found at `build/install/bin/samples/`, which can be used for inference with .wav audio:

 ```
 # cd build/install/bin/samples/